czcorpus/kontext/INSTALL.md

     pass
 ```

-### The "corptree" plugin"
+### The "corptree" plug-in"

-The *corptree* plugin reads a hierarchical list of corpora from an XML file (it can be part of *config.xml* but not
+The *corptree* plug-in reads a hierarchical list of corpora from an XML file (it can be part of *config.xml* but not
 necessarily).
-Enclosed version of the plugin requires the following format:
+Enclosed version of the plug-in requires the following format:

 ```xml
 <corplist title="">